Mr. Rickey Calls a Meeting: Storyline

-The play begins with a 64-year-old retired African-American bellhop reminiscing about a meeting he witnessed in 1947, when he was 17 years old.
+The play begins with a 64-year-old retired African American bellhop, Clancy Hope, reminiscing about a meeting he witnessed in 1947, when he was 17 years old.
 The play then flashes back to that earlier time.

-The majority of the action is set in a New York City hotel room, in the spring of 1947, and the action spans a couple of hours.
-Branch Rickey, the owner of the Brooklyn Dodgers, has called a meeting with four prominent African-Americans to discuss breaking the color barrier in Major League Baseball.
-The invitees were Jackie Robinson, Joe Louis, Paul Robeson, and Bill Robinson.
+The majority of the action is set in a New York hotel room in the spring of 1947, and the action spans a couple of hours.
+Branch Rickey, the owner of the Brooklyn Dodgers, has called a meeting with four prominent African Americans to discuss breaking the color barrier in MLB.
+The invitees were Jackie Robinson, boxer Joe Louis, singer and actor Paul Robeson, and Bill Robinson, famed for his persona as the tap-dancing "Bojangles".

-The play's characters, except for the bellhop, are all historical figures, but such a meeting never actually took place.
+The play's characters - except for Hope - are all real historical figures, but such a meeting never actually took place.

-Mr. Rickey has decided to offer Jackie Robinson a job with the Brooklyn Dodgers (Robinson, at this point in time, is already on the Montreal minor league team) and wants the invitees' support to help him address the controversy he knows will ensue.

-The invitees, especially Paul Robeson, are suspicious of Rickey's motives, wondering if he is more motivated by profit than altruism.
-Another concern of Robeson and Robinson's is the loss of jobs that would ensue when the black-owned black baseball teams inevitably shut down, once all the key black players moved to the white leagues.
+The central narrative is that Rickey has decided to invite Jackie Robinson to join the Brooklyn Dodgers (Robinson, at this point in time, is already on the Montreal minor league team) and wants the invitees' support to help him address the controversy he knows will ensue.
+The invitees, especially Robeson, are suspicious of Rickey's motives, wondering if he is more motivated by profit than altruism.
+Robeson and Robinson are also concerned about the inevitable death of black-owned black baseball teams that they know will not be able to compete with MLB, fearing that without teams of their own, black players will be at the mercy of white owners and fans who do not respect them.

 The invitees, except Robinson, are in the midst of personal conflicts, such as career declines, that add to the drama.
 Finally, Joe Louis, who has had a passive role throughout the play, breaks the impasse with a surprising move.